-6.1.1.
-Communication Types
+6.1.1 Communication types

 The domain dependences together with the spacetime embedding determine the pattern of communication for a computation.
 The index set determines the size and shape of the process graph.
-Figure 12 depicts a process communication graph embedded in spacetime (whose spatial projection is a linear array of five processors).
-On the basis of the spacetime orientation of its propagation, we classify four types of communication in spacetime.
-Information can propagate in: (1) time, but not space (memory); (2) space, but not time (broadcasting); (3) both space and time; (4) neither space nor time (information that is used at one point in spacetime).
+Figure ?? depicts a process communication graph embedded in spacetime (whose spatial projection is a linear array of five processors).
+Based on the spacetime orientation of its propagation, we classify four types of communication in spacetime.
+Information can propagate in: (1) time, but not space (memory), (2) space, but not time (broadcasting), (3) both space and time, (4) neither space nor time (information that is used at one point in spacetime).
 Type (2) is considered to be incompatible with the paradigm of systolic computation.
-The three types of information propagation that are compatible with systolic computation are illustrated by the three domains (C, R, and S) shown in Fig. 12.
+The three types of information propagation that are compatible with systolic computation are illustrated by the three domains (C, R, and S) shown in Fig. ??.